Cell Therapy FAQ’s

 What is IRB?

 IRB stands for Institutional Review Board, also known as an independent ethics committee (IEC), ethical review board (ERB), or research ethics board (REB), is a type of committee used in research in the United States that has been formally designated to approve, monitor, and review biomedical and behavioral research.
 This is a process unique to medicine whereby specific protocols, procedures and records of results must be followed, data collected and reviewed by a board of specialist for legitimacy.
-The stem cell IRB that BPI is a member of is approved through Cell Surgical Provider Network, credentialed through the International Cellular Surgeons Society (ICSS) and governed by the branch of the US government known as Health and Human Services (HHS).
+The stem cell IRB that BPI is a member of is governed by the branch of the US government known as Health and Human Services (HHS).

 What is Non-Embryonic Adult Stem Cells?

 Adult (not from embryonic source) Mesenchymal Stem Cells are undifferentiated cells that have the ability to replace dying cells and regenerate damaged tissue.
 These special cells seek out areas of injury, disease and destruction where they are capable of regenerating healthy cells and enabling a person’s natural healing processes to be accelerated.
-As we gain a deeper understanding of their medical function and apply this knowledge, we are realizing their enormous therapeutic potential to help the body heal itself.
+As we gain a deeper understanding of their biological function and apply this knowledge, we are realizing an enormous therapeutic potential to help the body heal itself.
 Adult stem cells have been used for a variety of medical treatments to repair and regenerate acute and chronically damaged tissues in humans and animals.
 Although adult stem cells are found in many organs, they are very accessible in high numbers from fat.
-Other sources of stem cells such as “amniotic” products which are commercially available are not from one’s own body and these cells are gamma radiated by the manufacturer and therefore are not live cells.
-If you have been offered amniotic cells from some source, one should be aware of this fact.
+If you have been offered amniotic cells, from after birth products, these cells are gamma radiated by the manufacturer and therefore are not live cells.
 The use of stem cells is not FDA approved for the treatment of any specific disease in the United States at this time and their use is therefore investigational.
-Many reputable international centers have been using stem cell therapy to treat various chronic degenerative conditions as diverse as severe neurologic diseases, renal failure, erectile dysfunction, degenerative orthopedic problems, and even cardiac and pulmonary diseases to name a few.
+There are many international medical centers around the world that have been using stem cell therapy to treat various chronic degenerative conditions.
 Adult stem cells appear to be particularly effective at repairing cartilage in degenerated joints.

 What is regenerative medicine?